Youth Coaching: Helping young people make future choices

 - Making choices about their future

-One area that life coaching can really help young people with, is when it comes to deciding what to do next; following GCSE's or A-Level or later on.
-It is recognised that it is vitally important for young people to develop an understanding of their own identity, what they really want to do – not what is expected of them by others.
+A common topic that can really help with young person’s development is career and further education coaching: a career path after GCSEs or deciding whether further education is for them.
+It’s recognised that it’s vitally important for young people to develop an understanding of their own identity, what they really want to do – not what is expected of them by others.

 Young people can often be heard to say phrases like ‘I should’ or ‘Everyone expects me to’ rather than ‘I really want to’ or ‘It is really important to me’.
-Life coaching can really shift this for the young person, so that they can confidently explore all the exciting opportunities available to them in today’s society.
+Life coaching can give a young person a reality check, so that they can confidently explore all the exciting opportunities available to them in today’s society.

-Common to both theories of adolescent development, is the importance of them exploring what is important to them and what makes them ‘tick’.
+Common to both theories, is the importance to ensure young people explore what is important to them and what makes them ‘tick’.
 To enable this to happen in a healthy way, young people need the opportunity to explore their dream future for themselves.
 It is possible that adolescents can be forced into a career direction, can believe they have no choice or simply not have thought about the decision as outlined in Marcia’s Life Stages (1966; 1993).
-If young people do not discover their ‘dream’ they are unlikely to achieve their potential, and may experience difficulties (relationship breakdown with care givers, educational underperformance, mental health issues).
+If young people do not discover their ‘dream’ they are unlikely to achieve their potential, and may experience difficulties (relationship breakdown with caregivers, educational underperformance, mental health issues).